wilfredinni/python-cheatsheet/cheatsheet/exception-handling.md

 # ZeroDivisionError: division by zero
 ```

-Lets say we don't want our program to stop it's execution or show the user an output he will no understand.
+Let's say we don't want our program to stop its execution or show the user an output he will not understand.
 Say we want to print a useful and clear message, then we need to **_handle_** the exception with the `try` and `except` keywords:

 ```python
 def divide(dividend , divisor):